DeepQuantum: A PyTorch-based Software Platform for Quantum Machine Learning and Photonic Quantum Computing: Large-Scale Simulations

-The evolution of $\hat{H}_{ZZ}$ and $\hat{H}_{X}$ is implemented respectively with \texttt{QubitCircuit.rzz()} and \texttt{QubitCircuit.rx()} in DeepQuantum.
+where $\Delta t=t/N$, with $N$ being the number of time steps.
+The second equality represents the second-order Trotter-Suzuki decomposition~\cite{suzuki1992general, berry2007efficient}, which bounds the error per step to $\mathcal{O}(\Delta t^3)$~\cite{childs2021theory}.
+In DeepQuantum, the evolutions under $\hat{H}_{ZZ}$ and $\hat{H}_{X}$ are straightforwardly implemented via the \texttt{QubitCircuit.rzz()} and \texttt{QubitCircuit.rx()} methods, respectively.

-Evolution of the TFIM based on exact diagonalization is well-studied---the system can be mapped to free fermions using Jordan-Wigner and Bogoliubov transformations~\cite{Pfeuty1970}, which allows for studying the time dynamics of observables~\cite{barouch1970statistical1,barouch1971statistical2,barouch1971statistical3} under a quantum quench, \textit{i.e.,} evolution under a Hamiltonian of which the initial state is not an eigenstate.
+The evolution of the one-dimensional TFIM has been extensively studied using exact diagonalization.
+The system can be mapped to free fermions via the Jordan-Wigner and Bogoliubov transformations~\cite{Pfeuty1970}, allowing for the analytical study of observable dynamics~\cite{barouch1970statistical1, barouch1971statistical2, barouch1971statistical3} under a quantum quench---a process where the initial state is not an eigenstate of the driving Hamiltonian.

-We study the quench of the TFIM using second-order Trotterization with the help of tensor networks.
-We use $45$ qubits, a number beyond the boundary of classical exact diagonalization~\cite{arute2019quantum}.
-The state is initialized as $|+\rangle$ for all qubits, and we set the parameters as $J=1.0$, $h=1.2$, $\Delta t=0.1$.
-The simulation is run under bond dimensions $\chi=8, 16, 32, 64, 128$, and we track the evolution of the average $X$-magnetization $\overline{\langle\sigma_x^i \rangle}$ defined as
+Here, we simulate the quantum quench of the TFIM using second-order Trotterization based on MPS.
+The simulation employs $n=45$ qubits, a system size that far exceeds the limits of classical exact diagonalization.
+The system is initialized in the product state $\ket{+}^{\otimes n}$.
+The simulation parameters are set to $J=-1.0$, $h=-1.2$, $\Delta t=0.1$, and $N=50$.
+We execute the simulation across a range of maximum bond dimensions $\chi \in \{8, 16, 32, 64, 128\}$ and track the time evolution of the average $X$-magnetization $\overline{\expval{\sigma_x}}$, defined as

-where $\sigma_x^i$ is Pauli-$X$ operator on qubit $i$.
-Core implementation is demonstrated below.
+where $\hat{\sigma}_x^i$ is the Pauli-$X$ operator acting on the $i$-th qubit.
+The core implementation is detailed in Code~\ref{code:mps_tfim}.

-The results are shown in Fig.~\ref{fig:mps_tfim}.
-After the quench, the curve corresponding to the largest bond curve $\chi=128$ indicates that the local observable $\overline{\langle\sigma_x^i \rangle}$ relaxes in time, with expectation value approaching a stationary limit.
-This is due to dephasing between post-quench eigenstates, whose oscillations cancel out at long times~\cite{barouch1971statistical2,barouch1971statistical3}.
+The numerical results are shown in Fig.~\ref{fig:mps_tfim}.
+Following the quench, the trajectory calculated with the largest bond dimension ($\chi=128$) reveals that the observable $\overline{\expval{\sigma_x}}$ relaxes over time, with its expectation value progressively approaching a stationary limit.
+This phenomenon arises from the dephasing between post-quench eigenstates, causing their characteristic oscillations to destructively interfere and cancel out in the long-time limit~\cite{barouch1971statistical2, barouch1971statistical3}.
+Furthermore, the comparison across different $\chi$ values highlights the necessity of sufficient tensor expressivity: simulations with lower bond dimensions (e.g., $\chi=8, 16$) deviate significantly from the large-$\chi$ reference trajectory after 15 steps due to truncation errors, whereas $\chi=128$ effectively captures the long-term stabilization.